SamSamChu/Agentic-Syn-RRAG/README.md

 2. **Retrieve** — RXNGraphormer embeds each proposed reaction, FAISS retrieves ten structurally similar patent precedents, and a re-ranking model selects the three most relevant records.
 3. **Refine** — the configured main model evaluates the proposed pathway against the retrieved evidence, refines unsupported components, and produces a validated, structured protocol.

-The ten retrieved precedents in step 2 are distinct from the final Top-10 pathway candidates produced when `--num_samples 10` is used.

 <p align="center">
   <img src="./images/Syn-RRAG.jpg" alt="Syn-RRAG architecture" width="760">
 </p>